10 Day Adelaide To Perth Tour

 Day 2: Mt.
 Remarkable National Park & Eyre Peninsula

-Today, travel approximately 450km (5 hours) in total.
+Today, travel approximately 450km.

 Day 3: Baird Bay & Penong

-Following a picnic lunch, it’s time for one of the tour highlights, swimming with the ever-playful wild sea lions and majestic dolphins on a 3-hour cruise in the sheltered waters of Baird Bay.
-This optional experience is an outsourced adventure operated by Baird Bay Eco Tours.
-At only $200, it is an experience to treasure forever.
+This morning, it’s time for one of the tour highlights, swimming with wild sea lions and majestic dolphins on a three-hour cruise in the sheltered waters of Baird Bay.
+This optional experience is an outsourced adventure operated by Baird Bay Eco Tours and an experience to treasure forever.

 Day 4: Nullarbor & Great Australian Bight